opendxl/opendxl-domaintools-service-python/doc/sdk/basicwhoisexample.rst

 From the DomainTools `Whois Lookup Documentation <https://www.domaintools.com/resources/api-documentation/whois-lookup/>`_:

-`"
-The Whois Lookup API provides the ownership record for a domain name or IP address with basic registration details.
+    `"The Whois Lookup API provides the ownership record for a domain name or IP address with basic registration details."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.